-Head to City Walk
+19. Head to City Walk

-Another tip I have found that works well is to leave the parks and head into City Walk for lunch.
+Another Universal Orlando tip I have found that works well is to leave the parks and head into City Walk for lunch.
 Here you will find better tasting options in my opinion and a wider variety of eateries.

 City Walk also has some fun photo opportunities and great shops and because it is so quiet during the afternoon you can get a bunch of fun shots.

-*Tip- if you stay at one of the hotels I mentioned previously your room key will also help you get priority seating at many of the restaurants in City Walk.
+*Pro Tip- if you stay at one of the hotels I mentioned previously your room key will also help you get priority seating at many of the restaurants in City Walk.

 20. Skip dinner at Toothsome Chocolate Emporium

 Wait what??
 You read that right.
 Dinner here includes a ridiculous wait time and your room key does not grant you priority seating at this hot spot.